jupitersh/dst-mod-home-duplicating/README.md

 **List of tweaks I made for version 1.4.0**

+- Add Potted Succulent in the copy list.

+**List of tweaks I made for version 1.4.0**

 - Now we can record things in the chest and deploy them.
 - Change the save location.